• Home

 • This is a new purchase, but quality seems excellent.

-• This towel costs just a couple of pound or dollars more.
+• This towel costs just a couple of pounds or dollars more.

 • Ribbon hanging loop with snap fastening.